Minejerik/Minejerik/README.md

 ## Random Michigan Programmer

 ### Currently Working On:
-- Currently Unnamed Linux Distro
+- Currently Unreleased Linux Distro
 - Nim (Working on making more libraries for it)